Request Information

 In this problem-based curriculum, students will build on their math skills through exploration with interactives and virtual manipulatives.

-Students will count and group two-digit numbers and compare them using the symbols >, =, and <, while using place value and properties of operations to add within 100.
-Students will begin a study of measurement, measuring length and counting up to 120 length units.
+Students will count and group two-digit numbers and compare them using the symbols >, =, and < while using place value and properties of operations to add within 100.
+Students will begin a study of measurement, measuring length, and counting up to 120 length units.
 They solve addition and subtraction story problems with unknowns in all positions.
-They will continue to learn basic geometry skills as they reason with shapes and their attributes, partition shapes into equal pieces, and tell time to the hour and half hour.
+They will continue to learn basic geometry skills as they reason with shapes and their attributes, partition shapes into equal pieces, and tell time to the hour and a half hour.

 1st Grade Science